Electronic tagging: Criticisms

 In 2013, it was reported that many electronic monitoring programs throughout the US were not staffed appropriately.
 George Drake, a consultant who worked on improving the systems said "Many times when an agency is budgeted for electronic-monitoring equipment, it is only budgeted for the devices themselves".
-He added that the situation was ‘like buying a hammer and expecting a house to be built.
+He added that the situation was 'like buying a hammer and expecting a house to be built.
 It's simply a tool, and it requires a professional to use that tool and run the program.'
-Drake warned that programs can get out of control if officials don't develop stringent protocols for how to respond to alerts and don't manage how alerts are generated: "I see agencies with so many alerts that they can't deal with them," Drake said.
+Drake warned that programs can get out of control if officials do not develop stringent protocols for how to respond to alerts and do not manage how alerts are generated: "I see agencies with so many alerts that they can't deal with them," Drake said.
 "They end up just throwing their hands up and saying they can't keep up with them."
 In Colorado, a review of alert and event data, obtained from the Colorado Department of Corrections under an open-records request, was conducted by matching the names of parolees who appeared in that data with those who appeared in jail arrest records.
 The data revealed that 212 parole officers were saddled with the duty of responding to nearly 90,000 alerts and notification generated by electronic monitoring devices in the six months reviewed.